JoseRaul42/Firulais/README.md

-# 🐾 Firulais
+# Firulais

-**Firulais** is a privacy-first web application designed to **parse, condense, and optimize IDS alert logs** (like those from **Snort**) for **readable reporting**.
-This app supports **local LLM (Large Language Model)** processing for **complete offline privacy** — ensuring your sensitive logs never leave your machine.
+**Firulais** is a privacy-first web application designed to **parse, condense, and optimize IDS alert logs** (like those from **Snort**) for human-readable reporting.
+It supports **local LLM (Large Language Model)** processing for total offline privacy, ensuring your sensitive logs never leave your machine.

 ---

-## 🚀 Project Goal
+## Project Goal

-Firulais was built with one mission:
+Firulais was built with one clear mission in mind:
-**Make intrusion detection alerts easy to digest without compromising your privacy.**
+**Generate insightful reports from your IDS alerts using local LLMs, all while ensuring your data stays private and never leaves your machine.**

-Whether you're trying to understand your network's behavior or compress verbose logs into actionable summaries, Firulais gives you the power of local LLM processing through a modern web interface.
+Whether you're trying to understand your network's behavior or compress verbose logs into summaries, Firulais gives you the power of local LLM processing through a modern web interface.

 ---

-## 🛠 Tech Stack
+## Tech Stack

-- ⚛️ React (with TypeScript)
+- React + TypeScript
+- Llama.cpp for local LLM inference
-- 🧠 Node.js + Vite
+- Node.js + Vite
-- 🔐 LocalStorage for temporary log caching (you can clear it anytime)
+- LocalStorage for temporary session data
-- 🌐 Hosted with Vercel (demo only – see below)
+- Optional Vercel deployment for public demo use

 ---

-## 📦 Features

-- 🧾 Parses Snort alert logs
-- 🧠 Summarizes content using local LLMs (no remote API calls)
-- 📊 Groups and visualizes alerts for fast triage
-- 🧪 Includes example data to try out instantly
-- 🧼 Privacy-focused: no backend, no tracking, no upload

----

-## 🧪 Demo Mode
+## Quickstart

-You can try out Firulais on the [**Vercel-hosted version**](https://your-vercel-url.vercel.app) using the **example logs** found in the `ExampleData/` folder of this repo.

-> 🧪 This version is for demonstration only — it is **not private** since it's hosted remotely.

----

-## 🔐 Privacy Mode (Local)

-To ensure full data privacy:
+### Run Locally (for Full Privacy)

-1. **Clone this repo** and run it locally:
+1. **Clone the project and install dependencies**
    ```bash
    git clone https://github.com/your-username/firulais.git
    cd firulais